browserengineering/book/book/styles.md

 }
 ```

+Once one block can apply to many elements, the possibility exists for
-To account for the possibility that several blocks apply to a single
+several blocks apply to a single element.
+So browsers have a
-element, there's a *cascading* mechanism to resolve conflicts in favor
-of the most specific rule.
+*cascading* mechanism to resolve conflicts in favor of the most
+specific rule.
+Cascading also means browsers can ignore rules they
+don't understand---the cascade will apply the next-most-specific rule
+that it understands.

 To support CSS in our browser, we'll need to: